PerMedCoE/permedcoe_doc/src/01_installation/installation.rst

 Installation from source code
 -----------------------------

-This package provides an automatic installation script:
+An automatic installation script is available in the PerMedCoE base package GitHub repository:

 .. code-block:: console